kelsin/chrisandcait/README.md

-# Chris and Cait
+# Alan and Erin

-This is the source of my [wedding site](http://www.chrisandcait.com/).
+This is the source of my sister-in-law's [wedding site](http://www.alanander.in/).